 Add 2.9% plus 30 cents to the balance due amount on your invoice or statement and enter that amount when paying your due.

-The pond is appears to be frozen over.
-But venturing out on the ice is always dangerous due to fluctuating temperatures.
 Never go out on the ice alone and never allow children on the ice with our an adult

 Holidays are a time for celebrations with family and friends.
 It’s also time for decorating both inside and out.
 Unfortunately that means a greater risk for accidents and fires.
 Following a few simple tips will ensure a happy and safe fall and holiday season.
 The National Fire Protection Association website has a series of safety tips covering Halloween, Thanksgiving, Winter Holidays and much more.
 Visit their site at www.nfpa.org/education